kbhsas/tolino-notes-parser/README.md

 ## Shortcomings

 * The output structure isn't configurable and so is only adjusted to my needs at the moment.
-* Tolino has to be set to german
+* Tolino has to be set to German
 * Only Tolino firmwares `> 15.0.0` are supported.
-* Duplicates are not yet accounted for.
-For example:
+* In case of duplicates:
-  * When a note is added to a highlight
+  * quoted text (the highlighted text) is compared
-  * When a note is edited (once or multiple times) etc.
+  * and only the latest is taken into account (as ordered in `notes.txt` not by comparing dates)